Omar-Saad-ELGharbawy/ICU-Patient-Monitoring-IoT-System/README.md

-# Remote-Tracked-Patient-monitor
+#  ICU Patient Monitoring IoT System

 ## Overview
-The Remote-Tracked-Patient-monitor System is a comprehensive IoT project designed to monitor and manage real-time patient data within an ICU environment.
+The  ICU Patient Monitoring System is a comprehensive IoT project designed to monitor and manage real-time patient data within an ICU environment.

 ## Parts and Functionalities